-“Art is my voice, it allows me to speak and express myself in ways that sometimes words cannot”
+“Art is my voice, it allows me to speak and express myself in ways that sometimes words cannot.”

-In 2006 Victor graduated as an inaugural student of the Maunga Kura Toi-Bachelor of Maori Arts degree at the Toimairangi School of Maori Visual Culture, Te Wananga O Aotearoa in Hastings, under the guidance of head tutor Sandy Adsett.
+Victor has studied Maori Art and Design at Whangarei’s Northland Polytechnic under the guidance of Manos Nathan, Allen Wihongi and Garry Whiting.
+He has a Diploma of Maori Visual Arts and Design from Te Tairawhiti Polytechnic, under the guidance of Derek Lardelli and Steve Gibbs.
+In 2006 Victor graduated as an inaugural student of the Maunga Kura Toi-Bachelor of Maori Arts degree at the Toimairangi School of Maori Visual Culture, Te Wananga O Aotearoa, Hastings, under the guidance of Sandy Adsett.

-In 2005 he had a solo show Wahine Purotu at Te Raukura-The Red Feather Gallery in Rotorua, and a two person show with Davina Tana, Na Te Puna – from the spring, Maori clay work and painting, at Pataka Museum of Arts and Cultures in Porirua.
-In 2010 he exhibited with Karl Leonard in Manawataki – layers of rhythm, at Iwi Art, Wellington.
+In 2005 he had a solo show ‘Wahine Purotu’ at Te Raukura, the Red Feather Gallery in Rotorua, and a two person show with Davina Tana, ‘Na Te Puna – from the spring’, at Pataka Museum (Porirua).
+In 2010 he exhibited with Karl Leonard in ‘Manawataki – layers of rhythm’, at Iwi Art Gallery.